ThianHooi/fault-attacks-on-GRAIN-128AEAD/README.md

 ### Codes

-1. `Generating ANF for Grain-128AEAD`
+1. `ANF generation and diff with respect to S` and `ANF generation and diff with respect to B`
-    * Generates the `Algebraic Normal Form` of Grain-128AEAD cipher and determine the linear terms in the equations by differentiating the equations with respect to LFSR registers
+    * Generates the `Algebraic Normal Form (ANF)` of Grain-128AEAD cipher and determine the linear terms in the equations by differentiating the equations with respect to LFSR registers

 2. `Verification of attack (Table 2)`
     * This code verifies whether the injected fault at one keystream manages to recover the corresponding register.